 As part of the assessment process, the OSR continually seek to gather users and stakeholders’ views and experiences of the Census 2021 for England and Wales.
 If you would like to share your views and experiences you can do so via their Assessment of 2021 Censuses in the UK webpage, where there are some questions available to answer.

-Phase 2 will confirm the England and Wales’ Census 2021 National Statistics accreditation status and will be complete before the first census outputs are released in 2022.
+Phase 2 will confirm the England and Wales’ Census 2021 National Statistics accreditation status and will be complete before first results for Census 2021 outputs are released in late Spring 2022.

 Phase 3, due to begin in Summer 2022, will be led by the Office for Statistics Regulation (OSR).
 They will assess user needs versus outputs, post-publication of Census 2021 statistics.